dawit2123/amharic-hate-speech-detection-using-ML/README.md

 Ensure you have the following installed on your machine:
 - Python 3.8+
 - Jupyter Notebook
-- Required Python libraries listed in the `requirements.txt` file.

 ### Steps
 1. Clone the repository: